10 Jobs You Can Get with an Online Degree

 What is the best online degree to get?

 The best online degree will depend on what you’re interested in doing.
 Some careers require a minimum of a bachelor’s degree, while others may only need a career certificate or career diploma, and others may be looking for something in between, like an associate degree.
-Confused about the differences?
-Check out this blog to learn more about the similarities and differences in degree types.

 10 great jobs you can get with an online degree

 Ready to start looking into an online degree?
 Check out these ten careers that you can start with the help of an online degree from Penn Foster.
+Based on a 2025 impact report, 97% of Penn Foster program completers report achieving the goals they set when they enrolled, showing that earning that online diploma or degree can really make a difference after graduation!

-1. Healthcare management (Average salary $42,000)
+1. Healthcare management

-2. Medical billing and coding (Average salary $44,242)
+2. Medical billing and coding

-Medical billing and coding is a fast-growing job in medicine, meaning there are some great opportunities available for those who choose this career path.
 Medical billers and coders manage the records for doctors’ offices, clinics, hospitals, and insurance companies.
 And, an additional perk is that it’s a job that can often be done from home and with flexible hours!
-When you’re choosing a Medical Billing and Coding program, look for you that can help you prepare for industry-recognized certification exams.
+A Medical Billing and Coding program could help get you started.

-3. Sterile processing (Average salary $23.32 per hour)
+3. Sterile processing

 Read more: What Does a Sterile Processing Technician Do?

-4. Pharmacy technician (Average salary $36,740)
+4. Pharmacy technician

 Pharmacy technicians work under the supervision of a licensed pharmacist, assisting with most parts of the pharmacy, from hospitals to clinics to retail and everything in between.
 To become a certified pharmacy technician, you’ll need to pass the necessary certification exam and register with your State Board of Pharmacy, and a Pharmacy Technician Career Diploma can help you do just that, by learning through interactive lessons and real-world simulations.